 R2P applies in situations of mass atrocities.
 The mass atrocities are genocide, war crimes, ethnic cleansing and crimes against humanity.
 The context of the mass is not only interpreted on a large scale and a large number of victims but also the systemic oppression of the government to its people.55 It can be categorised that the state does not want to protect or neglect human rights violations.
 There are even cases of human rights violations whose mass movements are carrying out oppression supported by the government.
 Historically the principle of Responsibility to Protect (R2P) is closely linked to Human Rights.
 In the context of human rights enforcement, the country is also the subject of major legal subjects.
-States are given obligations through declarations and conventions on human rights as the central entity that is fully responsible for protecting, enforcing, and advancing the human rights of its citizens.56 The responsibilities of these countries can be seen in UDHR 1948, the International Covenant on Civil and Political Rights (ICCPR) 1966, and International Covenant on Economic, Social and Cultural Rights (ICESCR) 1966.
+States are given obligations through declarations and conventions on human rights of its citizens.56 The responsibilities of these countries can be seen in UDHR 1948, the International Covenant on Civil and Political Rights (ICESCR) 1966.
 In the preamble UDHR 1948 states that;